ghargrove/next-chess/README.md

 - Allowing users to theme the board
 - Starting the game from a library of setups (blitzkrieg, etc)
 - Implement more complex moves (castling, etc)

+### Other code todo:

+- write more robust path generation tests (more than just the pawn)